-Traffic Box Wraps -\$16,000 - Up to 10 utility boxes in Olympia will be wrapped with artwork by local artists of all ages and printed on vinyl.
-The focus this year will be to replace failing existing wraps throughout Olympia.
+Traffic Box Wraps -\$16,000 - Up to 10 utility boxes in Olympia will be wrapped with artwork by local artists of all ages and printed on vinyl, both to replace failing wraps and wrap new boxes.
 As vinyl is expected to last up to 3 years, wraps may be replaced in following years, depending on project evaluation.
 This project is intended to provide opportunities for youth and emerging artists.